The Philippines biggest shopping mall owner will start using robots to help customers shop around, the first ever in the country.

 SM’s three largest malls in the Philippines attract daily foot traffic equivalent to 10 per cent of Metro Manila’s 13 million population.
 SM’s 72 malls nationwide draw more than 3.5 million customers each day.

-SM partenered with electronic manufacturing firm Cal-Comp Technology Inc. to roll out the country’s “first” customer service robot.
+SM partnered with electronic manufacturing firm Cal-Comp Technology Inc. to roll out the country’s “first” customer service robot.

 “Our smart service robot’s speech capabilities will hopefully make the shopping experience more convenient for everyone, and provide the needed assistance to mall guests of all ages,” Cal-Comp Technology and NKG CEO Simon Shen said.